Concept and foundations of free trade

 Consumers benefit from free trade with a wide range of diverse products, which increases competition and improves the quality available on the market.

-International competition reduces prices by eliminating monopolies and promoting efficiency, allowing for greater purchasing power and access to goods that were previously inaccessible.
+International competition reduces prices by eliminating monopolies and promoting efficiency, allowing greater purchasing power and access to goods that were previously inaccessible.

 Innovation and business efficiency